 Astarta Group is one of the largest vertically-integrated agricultural companies in Ukraine, operating eight sugar plants, around 230,000 hectares of leased arable land as well as dairy farms and engaged in soybean processing.

 EBRD Finance Summary

 The EBRD financing is provided in the extraordinary circumstances of the Covid-19 crisis that have impacted the economy and limited new lending opportunities in the markets.
 During macroeconomic uncertainty some local banks can potentially suspend disbursements as most of the working capital lines are uncommitted and require annual renewals.
 The EBRD will provide committed two-year working capital financing as opposed to uncommitted short term working capital lines provided by commercial banks.

 Environmental and Social Summary

 Categorised C (2014 ESP).
 The environmental and social risks associated with the provision of working capital are not expected to be significant and do not require specific due diligence.
-Astarta's environmental and social impacts and corporate management systems are well known to the Bank from the four previous transactions and an audit of the company was carried out by independent consultants in September 2017 for the Astarta Grain transaction.
+Astarta's environmental and social impacts and corporate management systems are well known to the Bank from the five previous transactions and an audit of the company was carried out by independent consultants in September 2017 for the Astarta Grain transaction.
 The company is implementing the agreed ESAP and provides detailed annual environmental and social reports. http://www.ebrd.com/work-with-us/projects/psd/astarta-grain.html

 Company Contact Information